o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ```

 We will serve this by calling `SimulationInfoComponentRequestBus` with `AZ::EBusAggregateResults`.
-With that, we will obtain a AZStd::vector of EntityId, that can be converted to a list of entity names.
+With that, we will obtain a 'AZStd::Vector' of 'AZ::EntityId', that can be converted to a list of entity names.

 ## GetEntitiesStates service